natcap/natural-capital-footprint-impact/README.md

 ### asset vector

-The instructions below assume that you have the following information about each asset of interest:
-- its coordinate (latitude/longitude) point location
-- its category
-- its owner

-The script requires that asset data is provided in a GDAL-supported vector format (such as GeoPackage).

 #### Point asset vector

 Required for both **Point mode** and **Buffer mode**.
 Point data must be provided in a [GDAL-supported vector format](https://gdal.org/drivers/vector/index.html).
 All points must be in the first layer.
 All features in the layer must be of the `Point` type. `MultiPoint`s are not allowed.
 Any attributes that there in the original vector attribute table will be preserved in the output.